Translate

 Charging and Remission Policy

 A donation may be requested to cover the cost of some educational visits and experiences.
 If we do not have enough funds to cover the costs such visits may be cancelled.
 Payment cards are available if you wish to pay your donation over a number of weeks.
-Please call into the office to arrange with Ms Williams.
+Please call into the office to arrange with Mrs Walkley.

 Sport at Waunfawr